jsuto/hackweek-2024-Q1/README.md

 ## Integrate open-webui with Automatic1111

 open-webui supports both Automatic1111 and DALL-E integration to extend its capabilities to generate images as well.
+I've integrated it with Automatic1111.
 Then we start the prompt with the phrase "repeat this back", eg.

 ```
 repeat this back: fast moving red sport car on the highway from bird's view